 March is dedicated as Women’s History Month, recognizing the vast contribution of women to society.
-An effort initiated by Washington D.C.’s National Museum of Women in the Arts introduces a new campaign called #5womenartists, highlighting the gender disparity found specifically in the art world.
-Of the campaign, NMWA Director Susan Fisher Sterling says, “By calling attention to the inequity women artists face today as well as in the past, we hope to inspire conversation and awareness.
-We are excited to invite other art museums to join us in this initiative.”
+Washington D.C.’s National Museum of Women in the Arts campaign called #5womenartists returns, highlighting the gender disparity found specifically in the art world.
+This year, the museum is also calling for participants to share stories of women artists of color, who are often discriminated against based on both race and gender.

 “Discussions about gender inequity have renewed significance.
 There is no better time than now to raise awareness that the art world also disadvantages women’s opportunities and advancement, with women artists of color experiencing a double disadvantage in an already challenging field.” – Susan Fisher Sterling, NMWA Director

 To share a wide range of work by women artists, NMWA invites other art and cultural institutions to highlight works by women in their collections and challenge social followers to name #5womenartists, in the hopes of using these platforms to create a public dialogue around the art gender gap.
 NMWA Director of Public Programs Melani Douglass says, “Collections, exhibitions and programs are beginning to become more inclusive as leaders in the field actively push for equity, not only in the arts, but also in arts administration, so that those who are making the decisions about what’s bought, shown and discussed focus on equity for all women.”

 While the work of women artists on Saatchi Art always enjoys equal representation in our features, we’ll be shining a spotlight on over 70 Works by Women Artists on Saatchi Art all month long.
 We hope to play a part in inspiring wide-spread awareness of women’s contributions to the art world, past and present.